 The available configuration in the service allows for either allow-list or block-list behavior to be defined by using specific IP addresses and/or subnets to control which devices are defined as trusted or as untrusted.
 How a calling device is defined by the service will impact whether Microsoft Teams places that participant in a meeting’s lobby or not.
 In most cases a trusted device will bypass the attendee lobby while an untrusted device will be placed into the lobby, but the behavior depends on the configuration of the specific Microsoft Teams meeting that is being joined.

 A trusted device will directly join a meeting when the scheduled meeting is configured to allow participants from the organizer's own organization to bypass the lobby.
 This means that a trusted device will bypass the lobby for every possible Teams meeting configuration other than meetings in which only the organizer is allowed to bypass the lobby.
+Only trusted devices can join a Microsoft Teams Live Event and will join the event as a potential presenter (if selected by the event producer).

 Note: Currently a trusted device will incorrectly bypass the lobby in a Teams meeting which is set to only allow the meeting organizer to bypass the lobby.
 This anomaly in CVI will be fixed by Microsoft.

 An untrusted device will be placed into the meeting lobby of a Microsoft Teams meeting, thus will need to be manually admitted by a native trusted participant.
+Note: Untrusted devices cannot attend or participate in a Microsoft Teams Live Event.

 One exception to this behavior is when a Microsoft Teams meeting is configured to allow "Everyone" to bypass the lobby.
 For these meetings, any VTC joining via the RealConnect Service will directly join the meeting as both trusted and untrusted participants are automatically admitted through the lobby by Microsoft Teams.
 Untrusted devices cannot start a Teams meeting by default, so any untrusted VTCs joining one of these meetings before the first trusted participant joins will temporarily be staged in the lobby.
 Once a trusted participant joins the meeting then all attendees in the lobby will automatically be admitted into the meeting.